andreasf/cf-mysql-plugin/README.md

    mysql - Connect to a MySQL database service

 USAGE:
-   Get a list of available databases: cf mysql

    Open a mysql client to a database: cf mysql <service-name> [mysql args...]